GDSC-CPU/tf-workshop/slides/workshop-nn/nn-workshop.md

 <div></div>

+- The last workshop seems to have a non-linear boundary
 - Enhance the classifier you made yesterday:
   * Add a hidden layer with 4 units
   * and another hidden layer with 2 units